Al-Ittihad SC Aleppo (men's basketball): History

 Al Ittihad has twice been invited to take part in the FIBA European Champions Cup (EuroLeague).
 The first participation was in the 1979-80 season, during which the club, led by coach Munther Shalaby, faced in Group E the KK Partizan, BC Partizani Tirana and Budapest Honvéd SE.
 The club was supposed to take part in the 1981–82 FIBA European Champions Cup as well, but after its beginning they withdrew from the competition.

 During the 1980s, Al-Ittihad was the Syrian League's hegemon as they won every domestic competition.
 The club's first major success on the international stage was third place at the 1991 Arab Basketball Championships.
 In the following season, the club won both home titles, advanced to the finals of the Arab Championship and defeated EO La Goulette Kram.
 The Great Era of domestic domination ended in the 1994 season with a loss in the SBL final with the Al-Wahda.

 In the 2000 season, they won their last long title in the Syrian Cup, the penultimate title in the SBL and advanced to the WABA Champions Cup.
 In the 2001 season, however, they finished third behind Al-Wahda and Orthodox BC.

 In the 2006 season, they won their last domestic SBL title, finishing ahead of Al Jalaa SC, Al-Jaish and Al Wahda in the Final Four.
 In the 2007 and 2008 seasons, they participated in the WABA Cup, but without significant success.

 After the outbreak of the conflict in Syria and the Battle of Aleppo, the club's operations were limited and its survival uncertain.
 Fortunately, the sports club managed to survive and the first big success under coach Bassel al Hamwi was the Syrian Cup victory in the 2020 season.

 In the 2022 season, Al-Ittihad won the Syrian Super Cup when they defeated Al-Wahda 60:52 in the final of the competition.

+In 2022, the Syrian General Sports Federation approved the club's name change to Al-Ittihad Ahli of Aleppo SC, inspired by the club's original name Halab Al-Ahli Club; following pleads by the fans to restore the club's original name.